Tjstretchalot/vanillaplusjs/README.md

 <link href="https://example.com/" rel="canonical">
 ```

+This functions identically for the meta property `og:url`

 ### CSS Nesting

 CSS without nesting can quickly be painful if you want to support the main